Dev.Chan64's Blog

 Practical Understanding

-Many organizations misunderstand that testing debt arises from a lack of tests.
+Many organizations assume testing debt comes from not having enough tests.

-Instead of testing the implemented logic as is, tests should be designed around the interfaces and their usage flows.
+tests should be designed around interfaces and usage flow.

-Tests built on unstable structures can make refactoring difficult and hinder improvements.
+Tests built on unstable structure can make refactoring harder and can actively block improvement.

 Key Sentence

-Tests are walls that protect structures, not prisons that restrict freedom.
+Tests are walls that protect structure, not prisons that block freedom.

 5. Dependency Debt